7 Analysis

 scale_color_material_d(palette = "light")

 The idea of pairwise comparison improves upon Subcreation’s Tier lists.
 We might have situations where some dungeons are too close in the data and has too much score overlap for us to say that they are different.
 But it isn’t given you can rank dungeons from best to worst, or give them tiers.
 It is far better to compare each dungeon to all the other dungeons, by pairing dungeons.
-However, the number of such comparisons are \(\frac{8 \cdot 7}{2} = 28\) so reporting them all isn’t that feasible, unless the are mostly equal or mostly different.
+However, the number of such comparisons are \(\frac{8 \cdot 7}{2} = 28\) so reporting them all isn’t that feasible.

 When we do multiple comparisons, we have to do a p-value adjustment.
 The problem is the following: suppose there were no difference among the dungeons.
-Now, if we ran 20 such experiments, then on average 1 of them would show a difference by randomly.
+Now, if we ran 20 such experiments, then on average 1 of them would show a difference randomly.
 That’s how we’ve set up our cutoff of \(p < 0.05\).
 However, if we keep asking different questions on the same data, then about \(1/20\) times, it would reject the \(H_0\) of our question!
 This phenomenon is called p-hacking, and p-hacking is rather bad.
 If you keep digging, you’ll randomly strike gold.

 7.4 Goblin Analysis